Jeff Nelson (pitcher): Major league career

 Nelson made his major league debut with the Mariners on April 16, 1992, against the Chicago White Sox at Comiskey Park.
 He pitched two scoreless innings of relief.

 On July 13, 1995, Nelson entered a game against the Toronto Blue Jays with two runners on base and no outs.
-Nelson threw one pitch to Sandy Martínez and induced a ground ball triple play.
+He threw one pitch to Sandy Martínez and induced a ground ball triple play.
 He became the first pitcher in the era for which pitch count data is available to throw only one pitch in an outing and be credited with pitching a full inning.
+Nelson made his first postseason appearance in 1995, as the Mariners defeated the New York Yankees in the American League Division Series before losing in the American League Championship Series.

-In December 1995, the Mariners traded Nelson, Tino Martinez, and Jim Mecir to the New York Yankees for Russ Davis and Sterling Hitchcock.
+In December 1995, the Mariners traded Nelson, Tino Martinez, and Jim Mecir to the Yankees for Russ Davis and Sterling Hitchcock.
 With the Yankees, Nelson was a member of the World Series champions in 1996, 1998, 1999, and 2000.